LACMIP/emu/docs/_documentation/cataloging.md

 **On the *Identifications (1)* tab...**

-{% include figure image_path="/assets/images/cataloging_example2_2020.jpg" alt="image of example catalogue record with ID tag" caption="Figure mapping fields from the paper ID tag to their EMu counterparts on the *Identifications (1)* tab of the Catalogue module. **Before cataloging for the first time, right-click the image above to enlarge it in a separate tab or window.** An IP staff member can also print it out for you." %}
+{% include figure image_path="/assets/images/cataloging_example2_2020.jpg" alt="image of example catalogue record with ID tag" caption="**Figure illustrating how to enter *New ID* and *Old name* data into on the *Identifications (1)* tab of the Catalogue module.** Right-click the image above to enlarge it in a separate tab or window.." %}

  *Step* | *On the Identifications (1) tab...*
    --- | ---